-- Systemic onset of JIA (formerly called Still's disease) occur 10-20% of all cases of JIA. - The intermittent fever >390 for >2wk in association with the macular not pruritic rash is salmon-colored, may be linear or circular, often distribution on the trunk and extremities. - Visceral involvement- hepatosplenomegaly, lymphadenopathy, pericarditis, pleural effusion in starting of disease.
+Systemic onset of JIA (formerly called Still's disease) occur 10-20% of all cases of JRA.

+- The intermittent fever >390 for >2wk in association with the macular nonpruritic rash is salmon-colored, may be linear or circular, often distributed on the trunk and extremities. - Visceral involvement- hepatosplenomegaly, lymphadenopathy, pericarditis, pleural effusion with starting of disease.
 Some children with this disorder are initially thought to have leukemia because of the high white blood cell counts.
 Arthritis may not be evident for months following onset, making diagnosis difficult.